ryanczm/Analytic-Musings/notes/fa/fa.md

     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We know injuries to a key player can derail an entire season.
 So this is really important.
     * Player importance: number of matches started and average rating.
 High starter + high rating out = disaster.
 Which means we need starting lineups and player ratings.
-    * Problem is, what if the replacement is good enough?
-Aka 25/26 Rodri and Nico Gonzalez for City.
+    * Problem is, need to factor how good the replacement is: aka Nico Gonzalez in for Rodri = no problem.
+Madueke in for Saka = disaster.
 * Manager H2H feature
     * Some kind of H2H manager score based on past fixtures over a long period with the same team.
     * hypothesis being certain managers just tactically have each others number.